TEXAS H-1B EMPLOYMENT VISA ATTORNEYS

 Our History with H-1b Visas

-Davis & Associates is your employment immigration attorneys of choice in Miami and surrounding areas.
+Nanthaveth & Associates is your employment immigration attorneys of choice in Houston and surrounding areas.
 Our lawyers provide expert legal help for all areas of immigration law, including focusing on business immigration and employment visas.

 Attorneys assist with work visas, employer sponsored immigration, such as the H-1B employment visa.
 Attorneys will work with you through every aspect of the H-1B petition process, including understanding the H-1B requirements and filing an H-1B petition.